ClickHouse/clickhouse-docs/docs/en/cloud/security/cloud-authentication.md

 ### Multi-Factor Authentication

-Users with email and password authentication can further secure their account using multi-factor authentication (MFA).
+Users with user ID and password or social logins (Google Auth, Microsoft Auth) can further secure their account using multi-factor authentication (MFA).
 To set up MFA:
 1. Log into console.clickhouse.cloud
 2. Click your initials in the upper left corner next to the ClickHouse logo
 3. Select Profile